-Revised: October 2022
+Revised: October 2023

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

 425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Physician and other health professional services include office visits, surgical procedures, and a broad range of other services.
 These services are furnished in all settings, including physician offices, hospitals, ambulatory surgical centers, skilled nursing facilities and other postacute care settings, hospices, outpatient dialysis facilities, clinical laboratories, and beneficiaries' homes.
-Among the almost 1.3 million clinicians who bill Medicare, 56 percent are physicians.
+Among the almost 1.3 million clinicians who bill Medicare, 52 percent are physicians.
 The remainder includes health professionals such as nurse practitioners, physician assistants, and physical therapists.
 These health professionals may bill Medicare independently or provide services under physician supervision.

-Physician services are paid under Part B. Medicare program payments for these services (about \$64.8 billion in 2020) account for just under 17 percent of all Medicare feefor-service (FFS) spending.
+Physician services are paid under Part B. Medicare program payments for these services (about \$71.2 billion in 2022) account for just under 16 percent of all Medicare feefor-service (FFS) spending.

 Medicare pays for physician and other health professional services based on a list of services and their payment rates, called the physician fee schedule.
-The Centers for Medicare & Medicaid Services (CMS) determines the payment rate for each service based on the clinician work required to provide the service, expenses related to maintaining a practice, and professional liability insurance (PLI) costs.
+The Centers for Medicare & Medicaid Services (CMS) determine the payment rate for each service based on the clinician work required to provide the service, expenses related to maintaining a practice, and professional liability insurance (PLI) costs.
 Payments are adjusted to account for variations in the input prices in different markets.
 Medicare's payment rates also may be adjusted based on provider characteristics, additional geographic designations, and other factors.
 Medicare pays the provider the final calculated amount, less any beneficiary cost sharing.